Makalu base camp trekking

 Makalu base camp trekking detail itinerary

-Our trek to makalu base camp (kbc) is a classical trek with 17 days itinerary compared to most walks in this region.
+Our Makalu base camp trekking is a classical trek with 19 days itinerary compared to most walks in this region.
 The particular route is designed for globe trotters who wish to hike in a more relaxed manner than take a look this itinerary.
 However for travelers who wish to do this route quickly but are walking with limited time wise than ask us for tailor made itinerary.Day 01 : Arrived at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
-Our representative will give you information about further programs.Day 02 : Kathmandu city – World Heritage sites(1348m) sightseeing.
+Our representative will give you information about Makalu base camp trek further programs.Day 02 : Kathmandu city – World Heritage sites(1348m) sightseeing.

 All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip, and any last minute questions answered.
 After lunch we explore this medieval capital.
 We visit Boudhanath, also known as little Tibet.
 Then we visit Pasupatinath, holy temple of Hindu where cremation takes place by the holy river Bagmati.
 Later we visit Kathmandu Durbar Square and Syambhunath Stupa.
 And transfer to hotel.Day 03 : Fly to Tumlingtar (460m).
 Trek to Khandbari (1040m/ 3,401 ft), 4 hours